-Urine specimens were processed, stored and shipped to the Division of AIDS, STD, and TB Laboratory Research, National Center for Infectious Diseases, National Centers for Disease Control and Prevention, Atlanta GA for analysis.
+Urine specimens were processed, stored and shipped to the Division of STD Prevention Laboratory, National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention, National Centers for Disease Control and Prevention, Atlanta, GA for for analysis.

 The NHANES quality assurance and quality control (QA/QC) protocols meet the 1988 Clinical Laboratory Improvement Act mandates.
 Detailed QA/QC instructions are discussed in the NHANES LPM.

 Laboratory team performance is monitored using several techniques.
 NCHS and